phnam05/Doctor2.0/README.md

 This application is a group work in the Final Project of the course CS207 - Object Oriented Software Design, at Fulbright University Vietnam, Fall 2023 Semester

+For a video demo of the application, please visit this link: https://youtube.com/shorts/p-f_ZaY2yiU